hotzsauce/bea-dev/README.md

        'METRIC_NAME', 'CL_UNIT', 'Notes'],
       dtype='object')
 ```
 A lot of the meta information relates to how the dataset is organized and displayed in the BEA tables.
 In this example, 'LineNumber'; in other examples, 'RowNumber', 'ColumnNumber', and the like.
-Other common ones are 'CL_UNIT' (level, percent change, etc.);  'METRIC_NAME' (Fisher Index, ratio, current dollars); and 'Notes', which are the footnotes of the
+Other common ones are 'CL_UNIT' (level, percent change, etc.);  'METRIC_NAME' (Fisher Index, ratio, current dollars); and 'Notes', which are the footnotes of the BEA table.

 #### Identifying Series